 Entering students are tested in order to determine their level of English proficiency and are placed in the appropriate program level according to their performance on the placement test.

-The ELC has two programs.
-The Foundations Program focuses on basic language skills.
+The ELC has two general types of courses.
+Foundations Courses focus on basic language skills.
 Students admitted to this track usually have some foundation in English prior to coming to the ELC.
 While at the ELC, they will work to improve their skills.
-The Academic Program focuses specifically on preparing students to develop English language skills in order to attend a university where English is the medium of instruction.
-Students in the Academic Program should have at least a high intermediate level of English proficiency.
+Academic Courses focus specifically on preparing students to develop English language skills in order to attend a university where English is the medium of instruction.
+Students in Academic Courses should have at least a high intermediate level of English proficiency.